neilsong/word-counter-bot-dev/README.md

 **A Python Discord Bot for Word Counting, Analytics, and Insights**

 Currently, we are trying our best to deliver a stable beta release with all the features we wish to include.
-This repo will serve as version control for releases.
+This repo is used for all development and testing of the bot.

 ## Features